stellar/stellar-protocol/core/cap-xxxx.md

 the network has, transactions.
 The choice to use uncompressed form in the XDR does not limit whether the strkey definition uses compressed form, and so the use of uncompressed form in the protocol does not impact the UX.

+The raw r and s points that form the ECDSA signature are stored as is, as this is the most raw and convenient format.
+Some standard libraries may prefer to encode the signature as ASN.1, however this increases the size of the signature to 71 bytes, which would require changing the size of the Signature type.

 ## Protocol Upgrade Transition